 Monitor your symptoms and take your temperature every day

 Every day, you must monitor and record your symptoms.
 This information is important to help determine the end of your contagion period.
-The Public Health Directorate of the CISSS de Laval will discuss your symptoms and your temperature with you three times a week.

 Take your temperature every day, at the same time, and record the results.